-Notwithstanding their knowledge, in order to maximize profits, the Manufacturer Defendants continued to advocate in the false and deceptive manners described herein with the goal of increasing opioid use, purposefully ignoring the foreseeable consequences of their activity in terms of addiction and public health throughout the United States, and in Rockbridge County.
+Notwithstanding their knowledge, in order to maximize profits, the Manufacturer Defendants continued to advocate in the false and deceptive manners described herein with the goal of increasing opioid use, purposefully ignoring the foreseeable consequences of their activity in terms of addiction and public health throughout the United States, and in Halifax County.

+The Manufacturer Defendants intentionally used these false and deceptive representations to maximize profits and utilization of opioids.

+According to the US DOJ indictment, Defendant Indivior additionally used its “Here to Help” internet and telephone program as part of its scheme to induce physicians to write prescriptions for Suboxone Film.
+Touted as a resource for opioid- addicted patients, Indivior used the program in part to connect patients to doctors it knew were prescribing Suboxone and other opioids to more patients than allowed by federal law, at high doses, and in suspect circumstances.
+The indictment alleges that Indivior executives and employees knew from statistic and numerous firsthand reports that some doctors in the Here to Help referral system were issuing prescriptions in a careless and clinically unwarranted manner.

 A very recent study in the Journal of the American Medical Association has further confirmed the falsity of defendants’ representations.
 This study followed patients with chronic back, hip or knee pain who were treated with opioids and non-opioids over a 12-month period.
 The study concluded that there was no significant difference in pain control, but that pain intensity was significantly better for non-opioid users, while adverse medication-related side effects were significantly more common for opioid users.
 The Study recommended against initiation of opioid therapy for moderate to severe chronic osteoarthritis pain.